 (b)  The discharge of contaminated water from the premises is prohibited.

-(c)  All chemicals used in the cultivation and/or harvest of medical marijuana shall be used, stored, and disposed of pursuant to applicable laws and regulations.
+(c)  All chemicals used in the cultivation and/or harvest of marijuana shall be used, stored, and disposed of pursuant to applicable laws and regulations.

-(d)  All power sources, electrical fixtures, and electrical conveyances used in the cultivation and/or harvest of medical marijuana shall be installed, connected, and maintained pursuant to applicable laws and regulations.
+(d)  All power sources, electrical fixtures, and electrical conveyances used in the cultivation and/or harvest of marijuana shall be installed, connected, and maintained pursuant to applicable laws and regulations.

-(e)  If a generator is used for any purpose related to the cultivation, harvest, or processing of medical marijuana, said generator shall be located at least 100 feet from all property lines and generate noise levels not exceeding forty-five (45) dB at the nearest property line.”
+(e)  If a generator is used for any purpose related to the cultivation, harvest, or processing of marijuana, said generator shall be located at least 100 feet from all property lines and generate noise levels not exceeding forty-five (45) dB at the nearest property line.”

 SECTION VIII: Section 10-14.070 is hereby deleted in its entirety.

-Sec.
-10-14.070. - Medical marijuana collectives.

-Medical marijuana collectives engaged in cultivation shall comply with all of the following:

-(a)  Have at least one member of the collective residing on the premises where the cultivation and/or harvest of marijuana occurs.

-(b)  Operate on a non-profit basis as set forth in Section IV B.1. of the Attorney General's Guidelines;

-(c)  Employ only persons who are at least twenty-one (21) years of age and comply with all applicable state and federal requirements relating to the payment of payroll taxes including federal and state income taxes and/or contributions for unemployment insurance, state workers' compensation and liability laws;

-(d)  Follow the membership and verification guidelines as set forth in Section IV B.3. of the Attorney General's Guidelines, except that where "should" appears in the first paragraph it shall be replaced with "shall";

-(e)  Require all prospective members to complete and sign a written membership application acknowledging and agreeing to abide by all the rules of the collective and all applicable requirements of this section;

-(f)  Prohibit sales to non-members as set forth in Section IV B.S. of the Attorney General's Guidelines;

-(g)  Allow reimbursements and allocations of medical marijuana as set forth in Section IV B.6. of the Attorney General's Guidelines;

-(h)  Possess marijuana only in amounts consistent with the medical needs of the members of the collective; and only cultivate marijuana consistent with the limits set forth in this [chapter];

-(i)  Exterior signage shall not indicate or advertise the presence or availability of medical marijuana.

 SECTION IX: Constitutionality: If any section, subsection, sentence, clause or phrase of this ordinance is for any reason held to be unconstitutional, such decision shall not affect the validity of the remaining portion of this ordinance.
 The Board of Supervisors hereby declares that it would have passed this ordinance and each section, subsection, sentence, clause or phrase thereof, irrespective of the fact that any one or more sections, subsections, sentences, clauses or phrases be declared unconstitutional.